rd003/BookShoppingCart-Mvc/README.md

 ## How to run it
 1. clone the project
    `git clone https://github.com/rd003/BookShoppingCart-Mvc`
-2. open `appsettings.json` file and update connection string's `data source=your server name`
+2. open `appsettings.json` file and update connection string
 3.
    "ConnectionStrings": {
   "conn": "data source=your_server_name;initial catalog=MovieStoreMvc; integrated security=true;encrypt=false"
    }

-5. Delete `Migrations` folder
+4. Delete `Migrations` folder
-6. Open Tools > Package Manager > Package manager console
+5. Open Tools > Package Manager > Package manager console
-7. Run these 2 commands
+6. Run these 2 commands
     ```
      (i) add-migration init
      (ii) update-database
      ````
-8. Now you can run this project
+7. Now you can run this project

 ## How to register as admin and login??